The metal-insulator transition in disordered solids: How theoretical prejudices influence its characterization. A critical review of analyses of experimental data: Summarizing discussion

-The MIT in disordered materials has fascinated physicists for more than fifty years.
-Nevertheless, for various experiments, our comparisons of data evaluations from different perspectives have uncovered serious inconsistencies.
+The MIT in disordered solids has fascinated physicists for more than fifty years.
+Nevertheless, for numerous publications of experiments on various such substances, the reanalyses of the reported data from different perspectives in this review have uncovered serious interpretation inconsistencies.
+According to our comparison with qualitatively different phenomenological models for temperature and control parameter dependences of the conductivity, the hypothesis of a discontinuous MIT occurring precisely when $\mbox{d} \sigma / \mbox{d} T$ changes sign at infinitely small $T$ has a considerably greater likelihood to correctly describe nature than current localization theory claiming continuity of the MIT.
 It is time to solve this puzzle.
-Improving the measurement precision should be the most promising strategy.
+For experimentalists, improving the measurement precision should be the most promising strategy.
+For theoreticians, constructing a microscopic model which is capable to explain the seemingly generic features of the behavior of $\mbox{d} \ln \sigma / \mbox{d} \ln T$ illuminated in this review should be a very rewarding challenge.